Physical Interpretation of the Derivative

 Let’s say that

-The slope is a quantity that describes the direction and steepness of a line and is calculated by finding the ratio of the vertical change to the horizontal change between any distinct two points on the line, the previous statement expressed as a formula is
+The slope is a quantity that describes the direction and steepness of a line and is calculated by finding the ratio of the vertical change to the horizontal change between any two distinct points on the line.
+The previous statement expressed as a formula is:

 Let’s find the instantaneous rate of change of this function evaluated at